ProjectOpenSea/stream-js/README.md

 # OpenSea Stream API - TypeScript SDK

+> [!IMPORTANT]
+> The OpenSea Stream API has been deprecated.
+Please refer to our [documentation](https://docs.opensea.io/reference/api-overview) for the latest - you can replace usage with [Get Events](https://docs.opensea.io/reference/list_events).

 A TypeScript SDK for receiving updates from the OpenSea Stream API - pushed over websockets.
 We currently support the following event types on a per-collection basis:

 - item listed